stonepros/stone/doc/releases/dumpling.rst

 --------------------

-* There is monitor internal protocol change, which means that v0.67 ceph-mon daemons cannot talk to v0.66 or older daemons.
+* There is monitor internal protocol change, which means that v0.67 stone-mon daemons cannot talk to v0.66 or older daemons.
 We recommend upgrading all monitors at once (or in relatively quick succession) to minimize the possibility of downtime.

-* The output of 'ceph status --format=json' or 'ceph -s --format=json' has changed to return status information in a more structured and usable format.
+* The output of 'stone status --format=json' or 'stone -s --format=json' has changed to return status information in a more structured and usable format.

-* The 'ceph pg dump_stuck [threshold]' command used to require a --threshold or -t prefix to the threshold argument, but now does not.
+* The 'stone pg dump_stuck [threshold]' command used to require a --threshold or -t prefix to the threshold argument, but now does not.

-* Many more ceph commands now output formatted information; select with '--format=<format>', where <format> can be 'json', 'json-pretty', 'xml', or 'xml-pretty'.
+* Many more stone commands now output formatted information; select with '--format=<format>', where <format> can be 'json', 'json-pretty', 'xml', or 'xml-pretty'.

-* The 'ceph pg <pgid> ...' commands (like 'ceph pg <pgid> query') are deprecated in favor of 'ceph tell <pgid> ...'.
-This makes the distinction between 'ceph pg <command> <pgid>' and 'ceph pg <pgid>
+* The 'stone pg <pgid> ...' commands (like 'stone pg <pgid> query') are deprecated in favor of 'stone tell <pgid> ...'.
+This makes the distinction between 'stone pg <command> <pgid>' and 'stone pg <pgid>
   <command>' less awkward by making it clearer that the 'tell'
   commands are talking to the OSD serving the placement group, not the monitor.

-* The 'ceph --admin-daemon <path> <command ...>' used to accept the command and arguments as either a single string or as separate arguments.
+* The 'stone --admin-daemon <path> <command ...>' used to accept the command and arguments as either a single string or as separate arguments.
 It will now only accept the command spread across multiple arguments.
 This means that any script which does something like::

-    ceph --admin-daemon /var/run/ceph/ceph-osd.0.asok 'config set debug_ms 1'
+    stone --admin-daemon /var/run/stone/stone-osd.0.asok 'config set debug_ms 1'

   needs to remove the quotes.
 Also, note that the above can now be shortened to::

-    ceph daemon osd.0 config set debug_ms 1
+    stone daemon osd.0 config set debug_ms 1

 * The radosgw caps were inconsistently documented to be either 'mon = allow r' or 'mon = allow rw'.
 The 'mon = allow rw' is required for